© Natalya Aksenova | Dreamstime

 - Dispose of a live tick by submersing it in alcohol, placing it in a sealed bag/container, wrapping it tightly in tape, or flushing it down the toilet.
 Never crush a tick with your fingers.

 - The CDC also advises, “Avoid folklore remedies such as ‘painting’ the tick with nail polish or petroleum jelly, or using heat to make the tick detach from the skin.
-Your goal is to remove the tick as quickly as possible–not waiting for it to detach.”
+Your goal is to remove the tick as quickly as possible–not to wait for it to detach.”